 Understanding the molecular and genetic mechanisms that control plant development will help provide fundamental tools for improving agricultural and bioenergy research on Earth.
 It will help in designing crops that use resources more efficiently.

-- Time between launch and installation into ABRS GFP Imager: 7-12 days
+- Time between launch and installation into VEGGIE: 7-12 days

-- Harvest of one plate after 7 days
+- Harvest of five plates after 6 days

 - Time between harvest and MELFI insertion: ≥ 24 hours

 - Harvest photos required; request live video of harvest operations when possible

 Only the KFTs return

 - KFTs return at +4°C and -20°C in Cold Bag